10 Top Tips For Garden Maintenance

 Create paths to walk in your garden.
 When you step on the soil, it compresses, and that takes away the aerated benefit that plants need.

 Create areas that you can reach across for the harvest so that the areas around the plants are not trodden on.
-This same idea holds true after a rain.
+This same idea holds true after rain.

 You might want to go out and weed, but walking on the wet soil will compress the soil and halt the aeration process.

 If you have access to farm animals or can purchase manure, it will be a significant boost to your garden.
-You can use horse, cow, chicken, goat, or rabbit manure.
+You can use a horse, cow, chicken, goat, or rabbit manure.

 Make sure that you spread it out evenly.
 It will break down and feed your soil organically.